War for the Planet of the Apes (2017)

 Much has been said by others about the box-office performance of the film, taking less than ‘Rise of the Planet of the Apes’ and declining quickly.
 I think this performance is no fault of the film itself, but a failure on the part of the studio when picking a release window.
 I saw it as part of an all-day cinema session, with excellent films like ‘Baby Driver’, ‘Spider-Man: Homecoming’ and ‘Wonder Woman’ all on release at the same time and with ‘Dunkirk’ about to premiere days later.
 This gave it strong competition from other well-received action-filled films, allowing little room for this to get as many screenings even in multiplexes let alone smaller cinemas, and vying for the limited funds of moviegoers.

 This film treads some ground (though in a different way) that was covered with the last film of the original series ‘Battle for the Planet of the Apes’ in 1973, so where they go next will be increasingly original material.
-A fourth film could have the fascinating challenge of closing the gap in the timeline, leading to what may be an almost inevitable, and likely superior third adaptation of the original ‘Planet of the Apes’ novel.
+A fourth film would have the fascinating challenge of closing the gap in the timeline, leading to what may be an almost inevitable, and likely superior third adaptation of the original ‘Planet of the Apes’ novel.
 Although a fourth film was reportedly discussed before release, it seems less and less likely another film in this run of the franchise will be put into production as it didn’t dominate the box office as hoped.